mochi-sann/mi-deck/README.md

 pnpm dev
 ```

-This will typically launch the app at `http://localhost:5173` (check the terminal output for the exact port).
+This will typically launch the app at `http://localhost:5173`.

 ### Building